Axel Sjöberg (footballer, born 2000): St Patrick's Athletic

 On 3 March 2023, Sjöberg signed for League of Ireland Premier Division club St Patrick's Athletic.
 He made his debut for the club on 31 March 2023, replacing Sam Curtis from the bench in the 82nd minute of a 3–0 home win over UCD.
 On 26 May 2023, Sjöberg picked up an injury in a 2–1 win over Dundalk that would keep him out of action for several months, missing his club's UEFA Europa Conference League campaign in the process.
 He made his return from injury on 22 September 2023 against the same opposition, but was forced off injured in the 22nd minute due to a recurrence of his hamstring injury, with the injury ending his season prematurely meaning he missed out on featuring in the 2023 FAI Cup Final which his side won 3–1 against Bohemians in front of 43,881 fans at the Aviva Stadium.
 On 6 December 2023, he signed a new contract with the club.
 On 25 July 2024, Sjöberg made his first European appearance of his career, in a 3–1 win at home to Vaduz of Liechtenstein in the UEFA Conference League.
 He featured in two 1–0 wins at home and away against Sabah of Azerbaijan, before making his 100th career appearance on 22 August 2024 in a 0–0 draw at home to Turkish club İstanbul Başakşehir in the UEFA Conference League Play-off Round.
 On 22 November 2024, Sjöberg signed a contract extension, taking him into his third season with the club.
 On 20 July 2025, he provided 3 assists in the same game, setting up an own goal, then one each for Brandon Kavanagh and Al-Amin Kazeem in an 8–0 win at home to UCC in the FAI Cup.
+He made a total of 71 appearances during his 3 seasons at the club, before being released at the end of his contract in November 2025.

+Eskilsminne

+In February 2026, Sjöberg returned to Sweden, signing for Ettan side Eskilsminne.